soudev/knowledge.mine/stuff/markdown.md

 * [[GitHub] gjtorikian / namp](https://github.com/gjtorikian/namp) - A fork of chjj's marked that adds some additional features

 * [[GitHub] bredele / marc](https://github.com/bredele/marc) - Markdown as a dynamic template engine

+* [[GitHub] zeke / markdown-index](https://github.com/zeke/markdown-index) - Build a markdown table of contents for all the markdown files in a given directory tree.

+* [[GitHub] jonschlinkert / marked-toc](https://github.com/jonschlinkert/marked-toc) - Generate a TOC (table of contents) for markdown files.

 --